csc-ubc-okanagan/workshops/docs/RDM_pt2-documentation.md

 ### Exercise

-Open Cornell's Guide to Writing "readme" style metadata: [https://data.research.cornell.edu/data-management/sharing/readme/](https://data.research.cornell.edu/data-management/sharing/readme/)
+Open Cornell's Guide to Writing "readme" style metadata:
+<a href="https://data.research.cornell.edu/data-management/sharing/readme/" target="_blank">https://data.research.cornell.edu/data-management/sharing/readme/</a>

 Download the template, and begin filling it out for a current project that you're working on.